All Episodes

 This one of the guys was almost 80 years old.

-And first effort we had to do was to put media pressure on, and legal pressure, of course, too, but media pressure also on the police department in Baltimore to get them to get because they got a lot of problems in Baltimore, to get them to look for the individual.
+And first effort we had to do was to put media pressure on, and legal pressure, of course, too, but media pressure also on the police department in Baltimore to get them to, because they got a lot of problems in Baltimore, to get them to look for the individual.

-We finally got an all points bulletin release and a video.
+We finally got an all-points bulletin release and a video.

 Yeah, and that's the work we can do.

-You if you submit these requests, you can actually do it.
+If you submit these requests, you can actually do it.

-We've seen the video now, we showcase that video.
+We've seen the video now.

-Uh, and it what it clearly showed is how brutally violent this guy turns.
+And what it clearly showed is how brutally violent this guy turns.

 Now, one of the things we're still on the search for is that guy.

-So what I encourage you to do is go to ACLJ.org.
+So what I encourage you to do is go to aclj.org.

 You can find out all the information.

-If you recognize this person in the Baltimore area uh and you're willing to turn him in, we encourage you to do that.
+If you recognize this person in the Baltimore area and you're willing to turn him in, we encourage you to do that.

 We give you a way to do it, give you the phone number, all the information you need to do.

-Because he is uh out on the run.
+Because he is out on the run.

-It has been now for weeks, and uh unfortunately, you obviously are dealing with a pretty pro-choice uh area in Maryland.
+And unfortunately, you obviously are dealing with a pretty pro-choice area in Maryland.

 Baltimore.